dell/karavi-authorization/docs/GETTING_STARTED_GUIDE.md

 - Create a PVC request from the StorageClass with any storage capacity less than the RoleQuota you specified during configuration
 - Request a Pod to consume the PVC created above.
 If everything is well configured, the PVC will be bound to storage and the volume will be created on on the storage system.

 You can also test failure case, buy repeating the above steps but specify a quota larger than RoleQuota you specified.
-However, when you request a Pod to use PVC, you'll get request is denied as PVC exceeds capacity and pv will be in a pending state.
+Conversely, when you request a Pod to use PVC, you'll get request is denied as PVC exceeds capacity and pv will be in a pending state.